system-zero/system-zero/src/data/semantics/Language.md

 A free form nice syntax with the flexibility of common established semantics by now.
 [a bad implementation with a bit of clever in places code - and an ugly first draft of this current document]
+As an excuse (which holds trueth), is that it is mostly a prototype (a useful one though), and that the basic functionality was implemented in a couple of months.

 The code that should support the below claims with accuracy lies at [language/l-semantics.](language/l-semantics.lai) [Note that probably needs a consideration and minor revisions to match the exact latest develpment and decisions]

-[Note that the implementation isnot the safest ever, as it is a hand written language from someone, that never ever has done something like this before]
+[Also note that the implementation isnot the safest ever, as it is a hand written language from someone, that never ever has done something like this before]

 Basic DataTypes: